nikosvlachogiannakis/Paper-Presentation/Presentations/slides_newest.md

 # Unsupervised Settings
 - Only virtual drift has to be considered
 - Emphasizes on the data distribution or reconstruction

-Note:
-- abrupt drift refers to a sudden change in distribution at a specific time referred to as change point
-- changes gradually occurring over an interval signify gradual drift.
-- During a changing period in incremental drift, samples are drawn from both distributions with varying probabilities.
-- Recurring drift refers to the reappearance of past distributions, usually due to seasonality

-Concept drift can be subdivided into two types: virtual drift and real drift.
-Virtual drift can be defined as a change in the unconditional probability distribution P(x) and real drift can be defined as a change in the conditional probabilities P(y|x).
-They may occur separately or simultaneously and may have different impacts on the classifier performance.

 ---